prasenjit52282/distributedQ/README.md

 </p>

 ### run 5-producer, 3-consumer setup
-Question: Implement 5 Producers and 3 consumers with 3 topics using the library developed in Part-C. Given below is the "topic:producers:consumers" mapping.
+Question: Implement 5 Producers and 3 consumers with 3 topics as shown in Fig. 3 using the library developed in Part-C. Given below is the "topic:producers:consumers" mapping.

 + T1: P1 P2 P3: C1 C2 C3
 + T2: P1 P4 P5: C1